-The recommendations that follow are intended to re-focus Water for Life at the strategic level and provide the Government of Alberta with guidance regarding the next step of resourcing the future implementation of the strategy.
+The recommendations that follow are intended to re-focus Water for Life at the strategic level and provide the Government of Alberta with guidance regarding the next steps of resourcing the future implementation of the strategy.
+It is expected that resources will be focused on the themes and recommendations put forward in this report in order to most effectively advance the strategy as a whole.